NASM-SR: Development

 Since 1980s, the Indian Navy has been using Sea Eagle anti-ship missile on its Westland Sea King Mk.42B multipurpose helicopter.
 The NASM-SR is intended as a replacement for the Sea Eagle missile which restricted flight range and increased take-off weight.
 The development of NASM-SR was made public for the first time in 2018 by the then Minister of Defence Nirmala Sitharaman.
 Fund of ₹436.06 crore for the development was also allocated in the same year.

-The missile is being developed by multiple DRDO labs including Research Centre Imarat, Defence Research and Development Laboratory, High Energy Materials Research Laboratory and Terminal Ballistics Research Laboratory.
+Research Center Imarat worked with the Defense Research and Development Laboratory, the High Energy Materials Research Laboratory, and the Terminal Ballistics Research Laboratory to develop the missile.

 The NASM-SR can be easily adapted to launch from ships and land-based vehicles.
 DRDO is speculated to be developing a long range version of it for attacking land targets.
 As the Sea King Helicopters are being phased out, the NASM-SR will be equipped on Indian Navy's newly acquired MH-60R naval helicopters.